Skip to main content

 myRed = color.rgb(231, 76, 60) // Custom red

-But here's the game-changer: transparency.
-You can make any color semi-transparent by adding a fourth parameter (0-100, where 0 is fully opaque and 100 is completely transparent).
-This is incredibly useful when you want to overlay indicators without creating visual chaos.
+But here's the real power: transparency.
+You can make any color semi-transparent by adding a fourth parameter (0-100, where 0 is fully opaque and 100 is invisible).
+I've found this especially useful when overlaying multiple indicators on the same pane.
+Why?
+Because full-opacity fills bury your price action—I learned this the hard way on a TSLA 1-hour chart back in March.

 The Psychology Behind Effective Chart Colors

-Look, I learned this the hard way after creating charts that gave people headaches.
+I learned this the hard way after creating charts that gave people headaches.
 Color choice isn't just aesthetic—it affects how quickly you can process information during fast-moving markets.
+TradingView processes thousands of bars on a single chart, and your color decisions directly impact how fast you read those bars in real time.

 Use contrast strategically: Important signals should jump out at you.
 If everything's bright, nothing stands out.
 I like using muted colors for background information and bright colors for critical alerts.